CorporateVault LogoCorporateVault

 🔍 Forensic Indicators of "Broken" IP Titles

-• "Cloud" in the USPTO Record: Finding that the patent was used as "Collateral" for a bank loan that was never officially canceled.
+• Lien Recordation: Finding that a patent was used as collateral for a bank loan that was never officially released in the patent office database.
 Technically, the bank still has a "Lien" on the IP.

 🏛️ The Vault: Real-World Reference Files

-To see how "Ownership Gaps" have cost founders billions, cross-reference these dossiers in The Vault:
+To see how IP ownership reports are technically deconstructed and their role in transactional failure, cross-reference these dossiers in The Vault:

 Frequently Asked Questions (FAQ)